 In 1775 the Hales family - who were then moving, possibly to Bifrons - sold Thanington Court to George Gipps MP.
 He was already the owner of New House Farm.
 He may even have lived in Thanington Court before moving to Hall Place in Harbledown, from where his wife came.
-Indeed, although the Farm looks to have been built earlier as it has 16th century elements, it could have been redeveloped by Gipps in the 1770s, a few years before Iffin and Stuppington Farms were rebuilt.
-In any case the farm was, and remains, a handsome building as the pictures show.
-It also has the second deepest well in the county, an old oven and a remarkable old barn.
+Indeed, although the present Farm looks to have been built earlier, it could have been erected by Gipps in the 1770s, a few years before Iffin and Stuppington Farms were rebuilt.